djey47/tduf/src/markdown/README.md

 ### Running Database Editor!

-    - Launch TDUF-gui.cmd from Windows explorer
+    - Launch TDUF-database-gui.cmd from Windows explorer
     - In DatabaseEditor, browse location of TDU database BNK or JSON files.
 Load (may take a while)
     - Make your changes.
 Save (may take a while)
     - Database is repacked automatically.